OCamlPro/typerex-lint/README.md

 `ocp-lint` is currently written for OCaml 4.02 and superior versions.

-OPAM dependencies: ocp-build, menhir, yojson
+OPAM dependencies: ocp-build, menhir, yojson, ppx_tools

 You can use `make opam-deps` to install dependencies in the current switch.